GeorgeD88/Minesweeper-Solver/README.md

 <img src="https://github.com/GeorgeD88/Minesweeper-Solver/blob/main/ms_solver_demo.gif" alt="Minesweeper demo" width="400">

 ### Running GUI Versions
 The solver component is currently not ready in the GUI version, but game itself is ready to play.
 To play the game, import the class `User` from the module `gui_user.py`, initialize it, and run the method `.play()`.
-You can initialize the `User` object with different parameters if you want to change the board dimensions, number of mines, etc. Set the mine spawn to a value below 1 to generate mines by probability, or a value over 1 to generate mines by number of mines. *The code below can be found in the file `gui_ms.py`.*<br>
+You can initialize the `User` object with different parameters if you want to change the board dimensions, number of mines, etc. Set the mine spawn to a value below 1 to generate mines by probability, or a value over 1 to generate mines by number of mines.<br>*The code below can be found in the file `gui_ms.py`.*<br>
 ```python
 from gui_user import User